OPEN-SOURCE SCRIPT

 Release Notes

-close > ma? ---> green if true, otherwise red.
+>>>close > ma? ---> green if true, otherwise red.

 Open-source script

-In true TradingView spirit, the author of this script has published it open-source, so traders can understand and verify it.
-Cheers to the author!
-You may use it for free, but reuse of this code in publication is governed by House rules.
-You can favorite it to use it on a chart.
+In true TradingView spirit, the creator of this script has made it open-source, so that traders can review and verify its functionality.
+Kudos to the author!
+While you can use it for free, remember that republishing the code is subject to our House Rules.

 Disclaimer